Code-Institute-Submissions/The-Whom/readme.md

 Videos were taken from [youtube](www.youtube.com)

-Photos for the album covers were sourced from [pinterest](https://www.pinterest.co.uk) All other photos were sourced from [google images](https://images.google.com)
+Photos for the album covers were sourced from [pinterest](https://www.pinterest.co.uk) The bands banner logo was created by myself. <br>
+All other photos were sourced from [google images](https://images.google.com)

 ##### Acknowledgements